CSTreeClassifier#

 - Returns:

 The class probabilities of the input samples.
+The order of the classes corresponds to that in the attribute classes_.

 - score(X, y, sample_weight=None)#